SAP-archive/builder-cli/docu/files/HowToGuideBuilderEditor.html.md

   ```

-4. Next, specify the data that you would like to display in the element.
+4. Specify the data to display in the element.

   **Example:**